carloluisito/ToggleNet/README.md

 The dashboard provides multiple pages:
 * **Dashboard Home**: Manage and configure feature flags
 * **Targeting Rules**: Advanced configuration interface for targeting rules
-  * Visual rule builder interface with drag-and-drop functionality
+  * Form-based rule builder interface for creating targeting rules
   * Real-time rule testing with sample user data and detailed evaluation results
   * Support for complex rule groups with AND/OR logic
   * Priority-based rule ordering with numeric values